 - 1 garlic clove

 - 1 tbs sea salt

 - Picked Red Onion

 - 1 red onion, thinly sliced

 - Red cabbage, shredded

 - Coriander, chopped

 - Combine all marinade ingredients in a food processor and blitz to form a smooth paste.

-- Place pork in pressure cooker and pour over marinade.
-Close the lid and cook in pressure cooker for 1 hr on low setting.
+- Place pork in pressure cooker or large pot and pour over marinade.
+Close the lid and cook in pressure cooker for 1 hr on low setting or 3 hrs on low heat in a regular pot.
 Whilst pork is cooking prepare the pickled onion by combining onion, lime juice and sea salt in a bowl.
 Set onion aside for 1 hr to pickle.
-When pork is ready release the pressure cooker and shred pork with a fork.
+When pork is ready shred pork with a fork.